rejuve-bio/AI-Assistant/app/code_exec/CODE_EXECUTION_AGENT.md

 2) Document loading & profiling
    - The handler loads files/URLs, infers structure, and builds a concise prompt with file paths and quick data profiles.
+   - **Lazy Data Inspection**: For datasets with >50 columns, the schema is truncated in the prompt (showing only first 20) to save tokens.
+The LLM is instructed to inspect columns dynamically using `df.columns` if needed.

 3) Agent execution
    - Uses LangChain `PythonREPLTool` with a converted LLM (OpenAI/Gemini) to generate and execute Python.